constiny/LTV/README.md

 **How much will the customer buy in the future?**

-In this study, we define the CLTV of a customer as the future spending(long term of a time range) of the customer from present.
+In this study, we define the CLTV of a customer as the future spending(long term of a time range) of the customer from the present.

 ----------

 # Methodology
 <a id="Methodology"> </a>
-The problem of CLTV is a forecasting problem which often could be modelled with supervised machine learning methods in Data Science.
+The problem of CLTV is a forecasting problem that often could be modeled with supervised machine learning methods in Data Science.
 However, it would be much more interpretable and straightforward if we modeled in a statistical model.

-Back in 1987, the first probabilistic model able to estimate customer future purchase was made by Schmittlein, Morrison, and Colombo.
+Back in 1987, the first probabilistic model able to estimate customer future purchases was made by Schmittlein, Morrison, and Colombo.
 Then in 1999, Colombo and Jiang developed the gamma-gamma customer spending model which completes the customer lifetime value theory.

 ## Sales Decomposition
 <a id="bw"> </a>